devvime/kiichi-php/README.md

 ### Routes

-The project's routes are located inside the Routes.php file inside the App folder.
+The project's routes are located inside the Routes.php file inside the src folder.

 ```
-├── App
+├── src
 │  └── routes.php
 ```